 The public toilets by the Garden Cafe do have a step to get into them.

-Wheelchair accessible toilets are located in the Exhibition Gallery building.
+Wheelchair accessible toilets are located in the Exhibition Gallery building and in the Coach House.

 The exhibition currently has a one-way system in place, with moveable barriers to accomodate accessibilty.